MobileProto16/Mobile-Proto-16/lesson0/README.md

 git remote add upstream git@github.com:MobileProto16/Mobile-Proto-16.git
 ```

 If you are using Windows as your OS, make sure you have your git shell set up and working *before* class starts.
-You can download git shell for Windows (here)[https://git-for-windows.github.io/].
+You can download git shell for Windows [here](https://git-for-windows.github.io/).
 If you're using OSX version Maverick or later, git will already be present.
-Otherwise, start [downloading git here](https://git-scm.com/download/mac).
+Otherwise, start [downloading git here](https://git-scm.com/download/mac) for Macs.

 ## 3. Join our slack channel [#mobileproto](https://olin.slack.com/messages/mobileproto/)